ganker-vito/eslint-plugin/README.md

 Helps check whether statically imported resources exist, Even if you use aliases or files starting width `.`

+For example, in the Vite project, there may be a client. d.ts file for static resources, and all ts cannot handle whether this file exists well.
+Especially during development, it may cause build code errors and cause some build problems.
+This plugin can effectively avoid this situation

 ## Installation

 You'll first need to install [ESLint](https://eslint.org/):